Park Güell is an enormous garden with stunning and distinct architectural elements designed by the renowned Catalan architect, Antoni Gaudí.

 The park was opened to the public in 1922 and since then has become one of Barcelona’s main tourist attractions.
 In 1984, it was declared a World Heritage Site by UNESCO.

-This green space measures 17 hectares and includes rounded forms, columns that look like tree trunks, animal figures and geometric shapes.
-Most of the architectonic elements are decorated with mosaics made from colourful ceramic pieces.
+This green space measures 17 hectares and includes rounded forms, columns that look like tree trunks, animal figures, and geometric shapes.
+Most of the architectonic elements are decorated with mosaics made from colorful ceramic pieces.

 The architect, inspired by nature, decorated the park with exquisite structures that imitate natural forms where neither rigidity nor classicism exists.
 All the element’s sinuous and colorful forms are influenced by symbolism, both political and religious.

 The artist made the most of a 196 Ft (60 m) slope in Carmel Hill, where the garden is located, to create a path of spiritual elevation, where Gaudí planned to build a chapel that was finally replaced by the “Monumento al Calvario”, a promontory located on the highest part of the park where visitors can obtain the best views over Barcelona.

 The Park’s center is a large square that has a large bench that runs along the plaza, measuring 360 Ft (110 m) long.
 It's shaped like a long snake and is decorated with colorful mosaics.

 Park Güell houses the Gaudí House Museum, where the architect and his family resided between 1906 and 1925.
 Currently, the house features a collection of furniture and objects designed by Gaudí.
 In our opinion, it's not very interesting to visit.

 On either side of the main entrance are two houses that seem to have come from a fable.
 One of these buildings is now a shop, while the other is called the Casa del Guarda (Guard’s House).
 It features audiovisual exhibitions about how the park was built.